C++ Vector cbegin

 Output:

-In this example, cbegin function is incremented by 1 to access the second element of the vector.
+In this instance, the cbegin method is advanced by 1 in order to retrieve the second element within the vector.